 Nigerian Entertainment Today (NET) is published by NET NEWS Limited.

-NET is a 360 degrees media company, relying on past, present and future platforms to deliver accurate and up-to-the-minute news, entertainment and information to audiences wherever they are.
-We are the world’s leading source for Nigerian entertainment.
+The NET is an internet media company, using a combination of passionate journalists and creative story tellers, and smart technology to deliver accurate and up-to-the-minute news, entertainment, information and analysis to audiences on the go.
+We are the world’s leading source for Nigerian and African entertainment.

 Our website www.thenet.ng went live on November 23, 2009, while the print newspaper (which was discontinued in 2015) hit the newstands on April 26 2010.

-We have become the most authentic news source for those keen on happenings in the Nigerian entertainment scene; Nigeria’s fastest entertainment breaking news service, with hundreds of exclusive breaking news to our credit, and several major local and international news outlets regularly picking up leads and news from our site.
+We have become the most authentic news source for those keen on happenings in the Nigerian entertainment scene; Nigeria’s fastest entertainment breaking news service, with hundreds of exclusive breaking news to our credit, and several major local and international news outlets regularly picking up leads and news from our site and social media platforms.

 Nigerian Entertainment Today was founded by Ayeni Adekunle Samuel, a Nigerian writer and entrepreneur.